apache/activemq-website/src/components/classic/documentation/configuring-activemq-cpp.md

 [Connectivity](connectivity) > [Cross Language Clients](cross-language-clients) > [ActiveMQ C++ Clients](activemq-c-clients) > [Configuring ActiveMQ CPP](configuring-activemq-cpp)

-The configuration of ActiveMQ Classic is so slick, we decided to take a similar approach with ActiveMQ-CPP.
+The configuration of ActiveMQ is so slick, we decided to take a similar approach with ActiveMQ-CPP.
 All configuration is achieved via URI-encoded parameters, either on the connection or destinations.
 Through the URIs, you can configure virtually every facet of your ActiveMQ-CPP client.
 The tables below show the comprehensive set of parameters.

 Connection URI Parameters
 -----------------------------